critesjosh/exploring-ethereum/exploring-the-blockchain.md

 # Connecting to Testnets and Exploring the Blockchain with Geth

 `geth` is your portal to any Ethereum network.
 It can take a long time and a lot of storage to sync a full geth node, so there are several sync options that geth comes with.

 A **"full"** sync gets the block headers, the block bodies, and validates every element from genesis block.
-(I think this is also called an "archive" node?)
+This runs a full node on your machine, which keeps the entire current state of the blockchain and validates incoming blocks.
+This is not to be confused with an archive node, which does this but also stores the entire transaction history of the blockchain.

 A **"fast"** sync gets the block headers, the block bodies, it processes no transactions until current block - 64.
 Then it gets a snapshot state and goes like a full synchronization.
+During a fast sync, you can get all of the blocks while still not be completely in sync because the account state may still not be available (ie. balances, nonces, smart contract code and data).
+These need to be downloaded separately and cross checked with the latest blocks.
+This phase is called the state trie download and it actually runs concurrently with the block downloads and it can take a lot longer nowadays than downloading the blocks.

 A **"light"** sync gets only the current state.
 To verify elements, it needs to ask to full (archive) nodes for the corresponding tree leaves.